Area code 989

-989 is the area code for Central Michigan, the northeastern Lower Peninsula, and portions of the Thumb.
+Area code 989 is a telephone area code in the North American Numbering Plan for Central Michigan, the northeastern Lower Peninsula, and portions of the Thumb.
 It is the highest-numbered area code in use in the North American Numbering Plan (NANP), as well as the highest possible under the current system, in which a middle digit of 9 is forbidden.